Shaler Area High School

 Shaler Area High School is a high school in Shaler Township, Pennsylvania (with a Pittsburgh mailing address).
 The school employed 124 teachers yielding a student teacher ratio of 1:14.
-The students' Race/Ethnicity breakdown was: 1,750 Caucasian, 6 Hispanic, 27 Black, 7 Asian Pacific Islander.
+As of the 2023-2024 school year, the students' race/ethnicity breakdown was: 1,039 White, 37 Hispanic, 26 Black, 17 Asian, 1 American Indian/Alaska Native, and 54 Two or More Races.
+The gender breakdown was 599 male and 575 female.

 History

 Shaler Area High School was established in 1971 from the court-ordered merger of Etna borough, Reserve Township, Millvale borough, and Shaler Township high schools.
 The current building was constructed during 1978 and 1979.

 In 2006, the school board approved a plan to regroup grades within its schools, including moving ninth grade students to the high school. $30 million in renovations were budgeted to create space for classrooms and to enlarge other school facilities.